ollyrowe/whittle/README.md

 - Place letters to form words and join them together until all letters have been placed
 - Words must be spelt from left to right or from top to bottom
 - Can you _whittle_ it down and place as few words as possible?

+## ✨ Inspiration

+- This game is mainly inspired by the word game [BANANAGRAMS](https://bananagrams.com/) as well as other more recent popular online word games such as [Wordle](https://www.nytimes.com/games/wordle/)
+- The word list for this game comes from [Collins Dictionary](https://www.collinsdictionary.com/games/scrabble/word-finder), which uses the official scrabble tournament word list

 ## 📈 Changelog